mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 ##### FRA Valuation Example

-Taking a 5-year LIBOR spot rate of 3.5% and a 6-year LIBOR spot rate of 4% (both discretely compounded), the market value today of a forward rate agreement for a 1-year term and expiring in 5 years on a principal of 2,000,000 USD with a contracted rate of 6% can be calculated from the borrowers perspective as follows:
+Taking a 5-year LIBOR spot rate of 3.5% and a 6-year LIBOR spot rate of 4% (both simple interest), the market value today of a forward rate agreement for a 1-year term and expiring in 5 years on a principal of 2,000,000 USD with a contracted rate of 6% can be calculated from the borrowers perspective as follows:

 ```math
 \begin{aligned}